DIY Sore Throat Spray Recipe for Fast Soothing Relief

 Frequently Asked Questions

-Can I add peppermint essential oil?
+Can I add essential oils to this spray?

 Related collection